duxweb/dux-refine-docs/en/components/table.md

 <CardTable />
 ```

-# Table Parameters
+## Table Parameters

-## title
+### title

 - Type: `string`
 - Default: `undefined`

-Custom title for the table card.
+Customize the title of the table card.

-## header

-- Type: `React.ReactNode`
-- Default: `undefined`

-Custom header element for the table card.

-## tabs
+### tabs

 - Type: `Array<CardTableTab>`
 - Default: `undefined`

-Tab configuration for the table card's header.
-The value of this option will be sent as the `tab` parameter to the backend API.
+Configuration for tab switches at the top of the table card.
+The values in this option will be sent as the `tab` parameter to the backend API interface.

 ```jsx
 [